 Designing for Diversity: Anthropology and New Technologies

 - “From a Scottish Tartan to Two Oily Hands: Students Reveal Historical Narratives in Familiar Artifacts,” The American Historian.
 Co-authored with Kelly Schrum, Nate Sleeter, and Anthony Pellegrino.
 2015.

-hands-on workshop on Omeka and plugins that support collaborative and crowdsourced projects.
+hands-on workshop on Omeka and the plugins that support collaborative and crowd-sourced projects.